Anthony Citrano: Professional Biography

 In 2008, I served on the Grassroots Finance Committee of Obama for America.
 This was my third engagement with a major political campaign, having worked for Bill Clinton as state student coordinator in 1992, and Angus King's gubernatorial bid in 1994.

-I helped launch EdgeCast Networks and served as its VP of Communications and Marketing through its 2013 acquisition by Verizon, when I became chief evangelist and VP Communications of Verizon's digital media division.
+I helped launch EdgeCast Networks and was its VP of Communications and Marketing until the company's 2013 acquisition by Verizon.
+Following the acquisition, I became chief evangelist and VP Communications of Verizon's digital media division, a position I held until departing Verizon in early 2015.

 I am also a frequent commentator on American culture, regularly pontificating in and contributing to media outlets including The Huffington Post, Money, Consumerist, the New York Times, Investor's Business Daily, the Wall Street Journal, and WIRED.